Leadership Team

 Board Member

-Mr. Scanga served four years in the United States Coast Guard spending time on a Coast Guard Cutter on the mouth of the Columbia River and in the Coast Guard Liaison Office at the Public Health Service Hospital in Seattle, Washington before returning home to Salida, Colorado.
+Mr. Scanga served four years in the United States Coast Guard, including assignments on the Columbia River and in Seattle, Washington, before returning to Salida, Colorado.